jnidzwetzki/jnidzwetzki.github.io/_posts/2022-08-27-https-reverse-proxy-with-docker-traefik-and-lets-encrypt.md

     - "/var/run/docker.sock:/var/run/docker.sock:ro"
 ```

-In addition, the [Docker Socket](https://docs.docker.com/engine/security/protect-access/) (the file `/var/run/docker.sock`) is exposed to the Traefik container via a volume mount.
+In addition, the [Docker Socket](https://docs.docker.com/engine/security/protect-access/) (the file `/var/run/docker.sock`) is made accessible to the Traefik container via a volume mount.
 This is needed to notify Traefik automatically on configuration changes (e.g., a new container is started) and to let Traefik determine the labels that are applied to the containers to build the needed configuration at runtime.

 ### Let's Encrypt Certificates

 [Let's Encrypt](https://letsencrypt.org/) is a certificate authority that provides free certificates.
-Traefik can automatically request and use these certificates.
+These certificates needs to be requested and renewed every 90 days.
+Traefik can automatically handle the certificate management and no addional tools (e.g., `cert-bot`) are needed.
 To use this feature, the label `traefik.http.routers.<container name>.tls.certresolver=myresolver` has to be applied to the container (see the complete configuration example below).

-Before the `myresolver` certresolver can be used, it has to be defined and configured.
+Before the `myresolver` [certresolver](https://doc.traefik.io/traefik/routing/routers/#certresolver_1) can be used, it has to be defined and configured.
 This can be done by adding the following options to the start of the Traefik binary.

 ```yaml
 # Use a TLS challenge to request new certificates